cmcmteixeira/article-test/README.md

 #### Grafana
 Grafana is running on port 3000.
+Credentials are admin/admin.
  ![](imgs/grafana.png)

 Note: In order to make grafana dashboards available, a volume `docker/data/grafana` is mounted in the